This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 Bake in the preheated oven for 15 minutes, then reduce temperature to 400 degrees.
 Continue cooking for an additional 20 to 25 minutes, until the bottom of the bread sounds hollow when tapped.
 Transfer to a wire cooling rack and allow to cool slightly.
 Serve warm with butter (Kerrygold of course)

-Seriously delicious, and the perfect addition to a bowl of Seafood Chowder! (recipe coming soon)
+Seriously delicious, and makes the perfect addition to a bowl of Creamy Seafood Chowder, Instant Pot Corned Beef and Cabbage, and Guinness Beer-Braised Chicken Thighs!

 Can I substitute regular milk?

 No you cannot.
 You need the acid from the buttermilk to react with the baking soda, this is what causes the bread to rise.
-You can however substitute 1 and 3/4 cups regular milk mixed with 3 1/2 Tablespoons of white vinegar or lemon juice if needed.
+You can however substitute 1.75 cups regular milk mixed with 3.5 tablespoons of white vinegar or lemon juice if needed.

 More delicious bread recipes